New Jersey Public Employee Workers’ Compensation Lawyer

 While there may be an assumption of greater safety when working as a government employee, research indicates that workers in state and local government jobs may experience a higher rate of injury and, as a consequence, occasional fatalities leading to death.
 Therefore, while employees may work in the same industry category, conditions and management of individual workplaces can often vary to a large degree.
 For example, some studies have shown that state-run nursing homes and residential care facilities register some of the highest injury and illness rates.
 This can greatly affect hospital and nursing staff, due to a large array of hazards encountered on the job (common causes of accidental injury and death include slip-and-fall, infection from exposure to blood or bodily fluids, as well as needle punctures).

 Under New Jersey workers’ compensation law, family members of deceased workers can qualify for monetary compensation in the wake of a loved one’s death.
 Our skilled attorneys understand the serious implications to a family when the life of a primary breadwinner is cut short by employer negligence.
-Besides the loss of love and companionship, lost income and unexpected hospital expenses and funeral costs can be devastating for a many families living paycheck to paycheck.
+Besides the loss of love and companionship, lost income and unexpected hospital expenses and funeral costs can be devastating for many families living paycheck to paycheck.

-If your family has recently lost a loved one due to a work-related accident while in the employ of a local municipality, city or state government department, we highly recommend you contact our offices.
-Place a call to Mr. Santarsiero at 800-999-0897 so that we may arrange a free, no-obligation consultation.
+If your family has recently lost a loved one due to a work-related accident while in the employ of a local municipality, city, or state government department, we highly recommend you contact our offices.
+Place a call to Mr. Santarsiero at 866-916-3549 so that we may arrange a free, no-obligation consultation.
 If you decide to take advantage of our services, we will fight for your rights on a contingent fee basis; in other words, no legal fees will be charged to you unless we recover compensation on your behalf.

-Our workers’ compensation death claims lawyers can guide you through the process, as well as advise your family on potential third-party actions where circumstances allow.
+A New Jersey Public Employee Workers’ Compensation Lawyer can guide you through the process, as well as advise your family on potential third-party actions where circumstances allow.
 Please don’t delay – your future and the well-being of your family could depend on the compensation that you rightly deserve.